 Typical economics—as solid-state technology matures, we see prices decline with growing user acceptance leading to increased demand and production volumes.

 Solid-state storage technology is not new, however interest in how the technology can be used to improve enterprise storage has been growing recently.
 Part of this trend is due to price reductions.
 And, as mentioned above, hardware performance also plays a role—processor speeds and read-and-write times continue to increase.

-The most impressive part for me is the fundamental impact that this technology has on our customers’ ability to build and accelerate their businesses.
-In order to reduce total storage cost, it has been the practice to assign different categories of data to different types of storage media.
-In a tiered storage environment, cost efficiencies are reached by storing important data on more expensive, higher performing storage systems while less critical data is stored on less expensive, lower performing storage.
+The most impressive part for me is the fundamental impact that this technology has on our clients’ ability to build and accelerate their businesses.
+In order to reduce total storage costs, it has been the practice to assign different categories of data to different types of storage media.
+In a tiered storage environment, cost efficiencies are reached by storing important data on more expensive, higher-performing storage systems while less critical data is stored on less expensive, lower-performing storage.
 Tier 1 high-performance hard disks are typically used to store critical or frequently accessed data.
-With declining costs, it is predicted that solid-state storage will replace hard disk storage if silicon factories can meet the increasing demand for product and the price for SSS continues to decline.
+With declining costs, it is predicted that solid-state storage will replace hard disk storage if silicon factories can meet the increasing demand for products and the price for SSS continues to decline.